PandaSkiing/Notes/README.md

 🧡 Interests?
 >> DeFi, the trustless financial system //
->> Blockchain, the fundamental for next-generation society //
+Blockchain, the fundamental for next-generation society //
 >> Cryptocurrency, the future currency, payment, utility, goverance etc //
+>> NFT, digital arts as the best collection for best artists around the world //
 >> AI, the excellent improvements for human beings //
 >> Entrepreneurship, if you want to achieve a certain point, then you need to create that point //
 >> Muay Thai, not strong, not smart //